-With technology advancing so fast, evaluating the impact technology will have on the culture of the organisation in the short and long term is extremely difficult.
+With technology advancing so fast, evaluating the impact technology will have on the culture of the organisation in the short and long term is challenging.

-The eighth Principle of Lean is to ensure that before you adopt any technology, make sure that it’s been thoroughly tested and that it serves the people and the process.
+The eighth Principle of Lean is to ensure that before you adopt any technology, it’s been thoroughly tested and serves the people and the process.

 When we say thoroughly tested, this does not mean running UAT (User Acceptance Testing) to ensure the technology works correctly but more importantly, you have to ask “does it add value to the process?”.